efeelize/eng/bec/record/phase_1/Day_47.md

 ### demand for products or services
 - nearness to related industries and suppliers,warehouse,or service operations
-- location of competitors
-- availability of appropriate labor force,considering such factors as quality or low cost.
+- demand forecasts help determine where goods or services are most likely to be sold.
+- a weighted center of demand exists for each product or product family,so a company should select a location which suppliers this demand.
 - availability of economical  transportation for materials and suppliers as well as for finished goods.

-- nearness to market for goods.
-- air and water conditions
-- nearness to plentiful and economical energy sources.
+### employees
 - climate and environment in line with needs for the kind of industry and amenable for employees' lifestyle.
 - ample space for planned needs of business and for later expansion.
 - nearness to such employee needs as housing,schoold,transportation,religious facilities,day care,shopping,
 and recreational facilities.

-- community receptiveness.
+### location
+- located in a well-established and fast-growing business area,because in such an area,there are many businesses which will need law services.
+- the public transportation is very convenient in such an area,customers will find it easy to get to us.
+- being located in a place with high demand will boost our business,thus increaing the company's profits.

-## improtance
+## PART III.
-- it enable a company to provide convenient,dependable service to iys customers.locating in areas where there are sufficient skilled or trained workers with a good work ethic can lead to higher-quality performance.
+### sentence
+- I'm with you on that...